MARS JOURNAL

 This book was published in 1986 by Tab Books.
 It is a non-fictional story of the men in our early space program who believed they were indestructible.
 It is also my personal story as a NASA flight surgeon who was privileged to participate in one of man's most exciting adventures.

 INDESTRUCTIBLE is also out of print and has joined the rare book category.
 One of my friends recently found a copy at www.amazon.com.
-I have considered the possibility of publishing a revised edition of this book with an online publisher.
-If there's an interest, let me know.

 WAVE OFF, FOUR-FIVE, WAVE OFF!